 Gwendolyn Brooks (June 7, 1917 – December 3, 2000) was an American poet whose works included sonnets and ballads as well as blues rhythm in free verse.
 She also created lyrical poems reflecting African-American life.
 Her output encompassed more than twenty books in her lifetime, including children’s books.

-Brooks was born in Topeka, Kansas; her family moved to Chicago during the Great Migration.
+Brooks was born in Topeka, Kansas; her family moved to Chicago during the period known as the Great Migration, when African-Americans moved in great numbers to Northern cities.
 She started writing and reading classic authors and poets when she was young.
 Her first poem was published in a children’s magazine when she was 13 years old.
 Having been expelled from several schools merely because she was African-American, these experiences informed her views on race, and eventually influenced her work as a writer.

 The Chicago Defender